Graham Street

 About This Project

-We have partnered with the Seattle Department of Transportation and are working with this community to plan for the Graham neighborhood ahead of the construction of a light rail stop at Graham and MLK.
+We have partnered with the Seattle Department of Transportation and are working with this community to plan for the Graham neighborhood ahead of the construction of a light rail station at MLK and Graham.
 Our planning process builds on this community's Graham Street neighborhood vision and is being developed through further engagement with community-based organizations, businesses, residents, and visitors to this area.
 Working collaboratively, we intend to better understand and explore strategies that can improve transportation access, support housing stability, and create welcoming public spaces that honor the cultural and intergenerational fabric of this neighborhood for generations to come.

 The Graham Street Station Area Plan aims to reflect the priorities of people who live and work in the Graham neighborhood.
 We look forward to connecting with you!